MobDude/Discord_MovieBot/README.md

 ## Known Issues
 - SLF4J fallback logger warnings
 - Bot must be resarted to pick up .env changes if running as a service
+- Only 5 pages of movie list are viewable
+- Movie Json could use better formatting